 The company's membership subscription year is 1 April to 31 March, with fees payable annually in advance.
-Only those member fee receipts that are attributable to the current financial year are recognised as revenue over time.
-Fee receipts for periods beyond the current financial year are shown under the heading of Current liabilities as Fees in advance.
+Revenue from Membership fees is recognised over time and reflected in the accounting period in which the membership period relates to.
+Revenue from Membership Fees that relate to accounting periods beyond the current financial year are shown under the heading of Current liabilities as Fees in advance.